harshagnihotri10/NeuraHome/README.md

 ---

-## Contributing
+## Contributins
-We welcome contributions!
+Contributions are welcome!
 Please follow the code of conduct and ensure all tests pass before submitting a pull request.

 ---